steph-koopmanschap/jasma/README.md

 or create PR or Fork of this project.

 Currently looking for the following contributions:
- - Frontend design (UI/UX)
+ - Frontend design (UI/UX).
- - Logo and graphics art
+ - Logo and graphics art.
+ - Frontend development.
+ - Backend development.
- - Cybersecurity
+ - Cybersecurity.
- - Testing and bug reporting
+ - Testing and bug reporting.
- - Ideas and inspiration
+ - Ideas and inspiration.
+ - Legal advice.
+ - Spreading the word :)

 Filling out this anonymous survey will help us a lot to improve JASMA.
 [Social Media Improvement Survey](https://forms.gle/wparXcH7FyNi6e27A)